AbeethaAs013/AbeethaAs013/README.md

 - 👯 I’m looking to collaborate on LinkedIn
 - 🤔 I’m looking for help with Lecture materials and documentations
 - 💬 Ask me about Something you want
-- 📫 How to reach me: Linked or Twitter
+- 📫 How to reach me: Abeetha As Asahara | LinkedIn
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I am Really enjoying Listening music with works